5 Ways To Stop Sabotaging Relationships

 What is stonewalling in a relationship?

-In a relationship, a partner stonewalling the other is refusing to communicate with them and either consciously or subconsciously shutting down.
+In a relationship, a partner stonewalling the other is refusing to communicate with them and is either consciously or subconsciously shutting down.
 At some point or another, everybody has stonewalled a person when emotions get high, such as in a heated argument.
-However, those who stonewall their partners repeatedly for little to no reason may be doing so due to self-sabotaging behavior.
+However, those who stonewall their partners repeatedly and for little to no reason may be doing so due to self-sabotaging behavior.
 It’s important to speak up and work with your partner to find a way to let them know when they are stonewalling you.
 Otherwise, emotions will flare up every time they do so, and they may not even realize what they are doing.
 Seeking relationship counseling can also help with stonewalling.